David Young details state of the GI industry, ASC growth trends and system automation and more.

 “During COVID so many people were laid off, lost their jobs, or were furloughed,” Young said.
 “That relationship between practices and ASCs, where patient lists were sent every day, those relationships were damaged.
 We have to work to rebuild those relationships.”

 Some of the major keys to repairing this relationship and simultaneously stimulating business included patient recall, patient navigation, and management of the referrals coming from primary care doctors.
-Young added that it was critical to manage when patients were brought back into ASCs, noting that it was important to bring in the right patients at the right time.
+Young added that it was critical to manage when patients were brought back into ASCs.
+However, he noted that it was important to bring in the right patients at the right time.

-With the recent age change regarding colonoscopies dropping from 55 to 45, it was imperative to ensure that patients were engaged in the process, while also having total access to the procedure.
+With the recent age change regarding colonoscopies dropping from 55 to 45, it was imperative to ensure that patients were engaged in the process.
+However, they must also have total access to the procedure.

 Rebounding from COVID-19

 The topic of COVID’s impact on businesses and ASCs was an often-discussed topic as expected.
-With over 60 centers nationwide, PE GI Solutions partners are approaching the recovery of their business in different ways in unique situations.
+With over 60 centers nationwide, PE GI Solutions partners are approaching the recovery of their business in different ways and situations.

 Young explained that some physicians are okay with seeing less patients daily in comparison to a pre-COVID world.
-Others find themselves in a state where local major employers have yet to return to in-office settings, hurting nearby centers, while some are back at 100% volume, and some have even exceeded full volume statistics.
+Others find themselves in a state where local major employers have yet to return to in-office settings, hurting nearby centers.
+However, some are back at 100% volume, and some have even exceeded full volume statistics.

-The GI industry took longer to recover in comparison to other specialties, but the return to normal numbers is well underway.
+The GI industry took longer to recover in comparison to other specialties.
+However, the return to normal numbers is well underway.
 Young reported that in comparison to 2019 numbers, PE GI Solutions is only slightly behind in most major statistics.

 “It just means that we have some centers that are ahead, some that are on track and others that are behind.
 Overall, we are in a good state,” he said.